gem5bootcamp/lps2024/slides/README.md

     - Slides :white_check_mark:
     - Materials :white_check_mark:
   - 05: cache hierarchy: (Jason) :heavy_exclamation_mark:
+    - Plan:
+      - Make an example of specializing/extending a classic cache hierarchy in the stdlib
+      - Make an example of using Ruby
+        - Maybe use the material from assignment 5?
     - Slides
       - Mahyar can potentially help.
       - Need some small changes :exclamation: